-2. Has the COVID-19 pandemic changed any policies or practices related to records management at your agency?
+2. Has the COVID-19 pandemic impacted policies or practices related to records management at your agency?

-□Yes X □No
+□ Yes

+X 🗆 No )

+□ Do n ot know

-Please explain your response (include details of specific challenges, if applicable):
+${\it Please explain your response (include \ details \ of \ specific \ challenges, \ if \ applicable):}$

-3. Does your agency have an established information governance framework that connects records management, data management, and other agency information lines of business?
-(A relationship between CIO, CDO, SAORM, DRO/ARO, RM Staff)
+3. Does your agency have an established information governance framework that integrates records management, data management, and other agency information lines of business?
+(This includes a relationship between CIO, CDO, SAORM, DRO/ARO, RM Staff, Security, Privacy Officers, and FOIA)